-Some countries and U.S. states pass breed discrimination laws now, banning owners from adopting certain breeds.
-The way these laws work can be complicated.
-Usually the laws will vary from county to county, or city to city.
+Some countries and U.S. states pass breed discrimination laws now, banning owners from adopting certain dog breeds.
+The way these laws work can be complicated: usually, they vary from county to county, or city to city.
 While one county or township will ban four breeds, the next one over may only ban one.
-Many areas have yet to ban any breeds at all.
-Here are the most commonly banned dog breeds and how to prevent aggressive behavior in any dog.
+Below are the most commonly banned dog breeds across the United States.

-Before you get a dog with the reputation of being aggressive or a “guard” dog, it is best to check with your local government entities so you don't have any issues with the dog after adopting.
-And even if the dog breed isn't banned by the state, some can be banned by apartment complexes, rental property owners, home owners associations and home insurance companies.
+Banned breeds aren't “unadoptable,” but before you get a dog with the reputation of being aggressive or a “guard” dog, it is best to check your local laws so you don't have to relinquish them shortly thereafter.
+Note that even if the breed isn't banned by the state, it can be banned by landlords, home owners associations and home insurance companies.

 1. Doberman Pinscher